 Share Some Love ❤️

-- Chop onion and bell pepper into small cubes, set aside.
+- Dice the onion and bell peppers into small cubes.
+Set them aside.

-- Preheat skillet, add ground beef and break it apart as you cook it into tiny pieces.
-Season with salt and pepper.
+- Preheat a skillet over medium-high heat.
+Add the ground beef, break it apart with a wooden spoon as it cooks.
+Season to taste with salt and pepper.

-- Add bell pepper and onion to the mix, sautee on medium-high until veggies soften.
+- Add bell pepper and onion to the mix, sautéing them on medium-high until they soften.

-- Top off with cheese and cover with a lid.
-Remove from heat and give the cheese a few minutes to allow it to melt.
+- Top off the beef mixture with cheese and cover the skillet with a lid.
+Remove the filling from heat and give the cheese a few minutes to allow it to melt.

-- Top each bun with a generous amount of filling.
+- Stuff each bun with a generous amount of filling.